 10-Minute Brand Palette Checklist

-Before you publish any new design
+Before you publish a new design, check these basics:

 - Buttons, headings, and cards follow consistent roles